mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 ## A Hardware Odyssey ⛰️

 Now that the intro is out of the way, let's dive into the first major part of a build: picking the parts.
 As you read this section, keep in mind that there are *many* different combinations of parts that could all lead to completely functional and durable builds.
+This is just one of them.

-To a first approximation, many of the parts are swappable which is truly one of the most brilliant features of computer architecture design.
+To a first approximation, many hardware parts are swappable in a typical build which is truly one of the most brilliant features of computer architecture design 🤓.
 However there are some components that are fairly coupled to each other (more on that later...).
 To weed out any incompatilities in the parts you pick, I highly recommend browsing and constructing your build via [PCPartPicker](https://pcpartpicker.com/).

 Typically a deep learning build will consist of the following components: CPU, GPU, motherboard, RAM, disk storage, computer case, power supply, and a CPU (and optionally GPU) cooler.
 So let's dive into each of these pieces and learn some terminology along the way!

 ### CPU

 The CPU or central processing unit (also referred to as a *processor*) is one of the compute workhorses of any machine.
-In fact, it is one of the central components (yes names make sense some times).
+In fact, it is one of the *central* components (...yes names make sense some times).

 A computer can exist and function perfectly well without a GPU.
 In fact, most common consumer machines do.
 However, a machine **can not** exist without its CPU.
 You can play sports without chiselled abs, but you can't play without a heart!

-At its core 😄, the CPU is responsible for taking instructions from an application and performing computations.
+At its core, the CPU is responsible for taking instructions from an application and performing computations.
 These instructions are typically fetched from a computer's RAM.

 You'll often see the performance of a CPU measured in terms of its clock speed which is the 2.4GHz (or whatever) you'll see on a CPU's product specification.
-This roughly determines the number of instructions and how quickly the CPU can process them per second.
+This roughly determines the number of instructions the CPU can process per second.

 Nowadays most modern CPUs have been built to contain multiple of what are called *cores*.
 A core effectively is a self-contained processing unit within a CPU that can handle an independent task.
 Thus if you have 4 cores, your CPU can in principle handle 4 independent tasks simultaneously which clearly can speed up its computing output.